h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Where ALPN is not configured or is not received in a TLS connection, systems supporting ALPN MUST NOT use RADIUS/1.1.

 Where ALPN is configured, the client signals support by sending the ALPN string "radius/1.1".
 The server can accept this proposal and reply with the ALPN string "radius/1.1", or reject this proposal, and not reply with any ALPN string.
+A full walk-through of the protocol negotiation is given below.

 Implementations MUST signal ALPN "radius/1.1" in order for it to be used in a connection.
 Implementations MUST NOT have an administrative flag which causes a connection to use "radius/1.1", but which does not signal that protocol via ALPN.